 Locate the Job Profile

-2] The list of Job Profiles appears.
+2] The list of Job Profiles and Cluster Profiles appears.

-|NOTE: The are two ways to locate the Job Profile whose skills you want to edit:
+|NOTE: The are three ways to locate the Job Profile whose skills you want to edit:

 3] To use the search box to locate the Job Profile, enter the Job Profile title in the search box (Job Profiles appear automatically).